 If this is your situation, don’t get too hard on yourself instead be positive about it and consider it a lesson on what not to do when you become a manager someday.

 Look For Another Opportunity

-If you see that your poor performance is because of the fact that you are not enjoying your current position or company, then start getting your resume and marketing kit ready so you can apply for open positions and companies that are the right fit for you because job fit is crucial for career success.
+If you see that your poor performance is because you are not enjoying your current position or company, then start getting your resume and marketing kit ready so you can apply for open positions and companies that are the right fit for you because job fit is crucial for career success.

 Please leave a comment down below if you found this article useful.
 Thank you!

 Looking for a new job?
 Our CEOMichaelHR career specialists are ready to assist you through the process of furnishing a metric driven resume that’ll land your dream job 3x faster.